Camera obscura: 1450 to 1600: Depiction, lenses, drawing aid, mirrors

 Italian polymath Gerolamo Cardano described using a glass disc – probably a biconvex lens – in a camera obscura in his 1550 book De subtilitate, vol. I, Libri IV.
-He suggested to use it to view "what takes place in the street when the sun shines" and advised to use a very white sheet of paper as a projection screen so the colours wouldn't be dull.
+He suggested to use it to view "what takes place in the street when the sun shines" and advised to use a very white sheet of paper as a projection screen so the colours would not be dull.

 Sicilian mathematician and astronomer Francesco Maurolico (1494–1575) answered Aristotle's problem how sunlight that shines through rectangular holes can form round spots of light or crescent-shaped spots during an eclipse in his treatise Photismi de lumine et umbra (1521–1554).
 However this wasn't published before 1611, after Johannes Kepler had published similar findings of his own.

-Italian polymath Giambattista della Porta described the camera obscura, which he called "obscurum cubiculum", in the 1558 first edition of his book series Magia Naturalis.
+Italian polymath Giambattista della Porta described the camera obscura, which he called "camera obscura", in the 1558 first edition of his book series Magia Naturalis.
 He suggested to use a convex lens to project the image onto paper and to use this as a drawing aid.
 Della Porta compared the human eye to the camera obscura: "For the image is let into the eye through the eyeball just as here through the window".
 The popularity of Della Porta's books helped spread knowledge of the camera obscura.

 In his 1567 work La Pratica della Perspettiva Venetian nobleman Daniele Barbaro (1513-1570) described using a camera obscura with a biconvex lens as a drawing aid and points out that the picture is more vivid if the lens is covered as much as to leave a circumference in the middle.

 In his influential and meticulously annotated Latin edition of the works of Ibn al-Haytham and Witelo, Opticae thesauru (1572), German mathematician Friedrich Risner proposed a portable camera obscura drawing aid; a lightweight wooden hut with lenses in each of its four walls that would project images of the surroundings on a paper cube in the middle.
 The construction could be carried on two wooden poles.
 A very similar setup was illustrated in 1645 in Athanasius Kircher's influential book Ars Magna Lucis Et Umbrae.